 Course offerings are based on projections from participating schools.
-Students from participating districts may take Regents exams upon proper referral and identification.
+Students from participating districts may also take walk-in Regents Examinations with school district approval and proper identification.

 Regular Secondary Career and Technical Education Programs (101)

 Thirty courses are offered for high school juniors and seniors to prepare them for employment, careers or post-secondary education.
 Students can select one-year and two-year course sequences (see course descriptions that follow).